saithapan/Recommendation-system/README.md

 -> Setting some threshold value from histogram for total number of rating -> creating pivot matrix
 -> Knn use euclidean distance to find distance inside that we will use cosine similarity

+For movie recommendation using content filtering

+-> Load the two datasets
+-> Merge with common ids
+-> Drop the unnecessary columns
+-> Consider overview column  and convert that to vector matrix -> For that we will using one of the NLP method  TF-IDF vectorizer -> From here it will make sparse matrix
+-> sparse matrix:- Matrix's which has lots of zero's values and less number of Non-Zero values -> For Tf-IDF we will get vector matrix
+-> So now we will apply sigmoid_kernel here
+-> Sigmoid function explanation :- In logistic regression graph  the raph varies from 0 to 1 here sigmoid function is responsible for        transforming the input from b/w 0 to 1
+-> For example consider overview1 is compared with al other overviews the resulting value with high proability top 10 will recommend
+-> Call the function with movie name and sort and return the top 10 movie from it